 The following itinerary describes a range of museums, villas and palaces which we plan to visit.
 Many are accessible to the public, but others require special permission which may only be confirmed closer to the tour's departure.
 Participants should note that the daily activities described in this itinerary may be rotated and/or modified in order to accommodate changes in museum opening hours, flight schedules etc. Meals included in the tour price are indicated in the detailed itinerary where: B=breakfast, L=lunch and D=dinner.

 Venice - 14 nights

-Day 1: Thursday 7 October, Arrive Venice
+Day 1: Thursday 28 September, Arrive Venice

+- Tour commences at 6.00pm in the foyer of the NH Venezia Rio Novo

-- Welcome Meeting & Orientation Walk - Light Dinner at NH Rio Novo
+- Welcome Meeting & Orientation Walk

+- Light Dinner at NH Rio Novo